Hydrogeologist

 - the ability to work well within a team

-- oral and written communication skills, including report writing
+- effective oral and written communication skills, including report writing

-- a driving licence - this is often a requirement for site visits.
+- a valid driving licence, often required for site visits.

 Work experience

-Having relevant work experience is a big advantage.
-This can be summer work, industry projects or voluntary activities.
+Relevant work experience is highly advantageous.
+This can include summer work, industry projects, or voluntary activities.

-Try to gain experience in a range of geological or environmental organisations, such as theÌýEnvironment Agency (EA), as opportunities for work experience purely in hydrogeology can be hard to find.
+Seek experience in geological or environmental organisations, such as the Environment Agency (EA), as opportunities specifically in hydrogeology may be limited.

 Advertisement